 5.09: Selection Categories

 (1) Priority Categories.
-The LHA shall use the following priority categories in descending order in determining the order of tenant selection:
+The following priority categories shall be used in descending order in determining the order of tenant selection:

 (a) 1st Priority.
-Homeless due to Displacement by Natural Forces an applicant, otherwise eligible and qualified, who has been displaced by:

-1. fire not due to the negligence or intentional act of applicant or a household member;

-2. earthquake, flood or other natural cause; or

-3. a disaster declared or otherwise formally recognized under disaster relief laws.
+An otherwise eligible and qualified Homeless Applicant Displaced by Natural Forces, as defined in 760 CMR 5.03.

 (b) 2nd Priority.
-Homeless due to Displacement by Public Action (Urban Renewal) an applicant, otherwise eligible and qualified, who will be displaced within 90 days, or has been displaced within the three years prior to application, by:
+An otherwise eligible and qualified Homeless Applicant Displaced by Public Action (Urban Renewal), as defined in 760 CMR 5.03.

 5.09: continued

-1. any low rent housing project as defined in M.G.L. c.
-121B, § 1;

-2. a public slum clearance or urban renewal project initiated after January 1, 1947; or

-3. other public improvement.

 (c) 3rd Priority.
-Homeless due to Displacement by Public Action (Sanitary Code Violations) an applicant, otherwise eligible and qualified, who is being displaced, or has been displaced within 90 days prior to application, by enforcement of minimum standards of fitness for human habitation established by 105 CMR 410.000: Minimum Standards of Fitness for Human Habitation (State Sanitary Code: Chapter II) or local ordinances, provided that:

-1. neither the applicant nor a household member has caused or substantially contributed to the cause of enforcement proceedings; and

-2. the applicant has pursued available ways to remedy the situation by seeking assistance through the courts or appropriate administrative or enforcement agencies.
+An otherwise eligible and qualified Homeless Applicant Displaced by Public Action (Sanitary Code Violations), as defined in 760 CMR 5.03.

 (d) 4th Priority.
-Other Priority situations as described in the Housing Situation Priority Policy established by the Department pursuant to 760 CMR 5.11.
+Other Priority situations as described in the Housing Situation Priority Policy established by EOHLC pursuant to 760 CMR 5.11.

 (e) 5th Priority.
 AHVP Participant an applicant, otherwise eligible and qualified, who is living in a non-permanent, transitional housing subsidized by the AHVP.